Some gifts for me

 Hardware Tetris unit

-project by Jeroen Domburg and Arjen Meek
+Project by Jeroen Domburg and Arjen Meek.

-A couple of years later Jeroen teamed up with Arjen Meek (aka Ironhand) and made me a black box.
+A couple of years later Jeroen teamed up with Arjen Meek (also known as Ironhand) and made me a black box.
 Connect it to a serial port and start a terminal emulator to find out what it does.
 Once you do this, and figure out the correct serial port settings in the process, you are greeted with a banner explaining what exactly the unit is.
 Apparently it's a hardware Tetris-unit.
 They made a fully functional Tetris implementation on an AVR, outputting ASCII-art graphics over the serial port.
 The unit even drew its power from the serial port.
 It was just like a USB-stick, before we had USB-sticks.

 Within minutes we took the unit apart, just to see what's inside.
 You can see the AVR with crystal and decoupling caps.
 For powering from the handshake lines there are a couple of diodes, two green leds used as zener diode and an electrolytic capacitor.
 Last there are some transistors for RS232 level shifting.
 Everything is built very compact and just fits into a DB9-to-RJ45 converter.